jerroldlam/ip/docs/README.md

 |`delete` index | Deletes Task at task index

 Duke is also able to save and load previously created task list.

+**Note :** Commands entered in Duke will be read as case-insensitive.

 ### Starting the program
 When starting the program, _Duke_ will attempt to locate a file called `tasklist.txt` and attempt to load previously saved task list.